 It is the most established and widely used method in bariatric surgery, gastric bypass.
 The goal is, as with all other variants, that the patient loses significant weight.
 The stomach is massively reduced during the operation.
 Patients can therefore eat much less food.
 However, unlike a stomach operation, the remainder of the stomach remains in the body and can continue to produce digestive juices.
 The small intestine is redirected within the operation in such a way that digestive juices and food can only be mixed together with delay in the small intestine.
 Because of this fact, portions of ingested calories cannot be digested as by sugar and fat.
 These simply leave the body of the patient with the bowel movement.

-The Omega Loop Bypass
+The different types of Gastric Bypass surgery: The Omega Loop Bypass

 The omega loop bypass is also referred to as a so-called mini-bypass and also targets the effect of a reduction of the stomach and weight loss.
 In this variant, there is a clear advantage in the comparatively short operation time.
 But the risk is minimized, as seams are saved.
 Critically, however, the risk of increased risk of ulceration is.
 However, there are no long-term studies, so this assumption could not be proven yet.
 With an Omega Loop Bypass, it is also not necessary that the small intestine is severed, as within the operation of a slightly larger gastric pouch is created.